 Most of the freebies are available in other countries on your local Amazon.
-I’ve tried to use links that redirect to your local Amazon, but it pretty much didn’t work.
-Try to search for the title in the Kindle book section of your local Amazon.
+I’ve tried to use links that redirect to your local Amazon, but it often doesn’t work.
+Either use the link and then change the end part (from amazon.com to amazon.whatever-your-local-amazon-ends-with).
+Or try to search for the title in the Kindle book section of your local Amazon.
 That will tell you pretty quickly if it’s free for you or not.

 If it’s not free locally for you and you cannot download from the US Amazon, there’s not really anything we can do about it.
 Sorry!

 So we keep sharing and optimistically hoping for more hits and less misses.
 We keep our cups half full.
-If the book is a loser, feel free to mention specific problems on Amazon to let others know–that also helps us know which books to avoid if they come up free again.
+Whether to book is a winner or loser, it’s most helpful if you leave a review on Amazon saying why it is a hit or miss–that gets the word out and helps us know which books to pick or avoid if they come up free again.